 Dry Eyes and Your Menstrual Cycle

 Dry eyes are a very common symptom among many women today.
-New research suggests that dry eyes may be related to to women’s monthly cyclical changes in hormone levels, in particular, related to their estrogen levels.
+New research suggests that dry eyes may be related to women’s monthly cyclical changes in hormone levels, in particular, related to their estrogen levels.
 This research suggests that the estrogen peak (seen above) which occurs during the follicular phase is associated with impairment of tear production resulting in ocular dryness and inflammation.
 (Versura P, et al 2007)

 Update: Researchers in Thailand have published the results of a recent trial which studied the effect of hormone therapy for dry eye syndrome in post-menopausal women.